Adam-Alive/camden-curling-club/README.md

 - [JavaScript](https://www.javascript.com) used for user interaction on the site.
 - [jQuery](https://jquery.com) used for user interaction on the site.
 - [Python](https://www.python.org) used as the back-end programming language.
-- [GitHub Pages](https://pages.github.com) used for hosting the deployed front-end site.
 - [Heroku](https://www.heroku.com) used for hosting the deployed back-end site.
 - [Bootstrap](https://img.shields.io/badge/Bootstrap-grey?logo=bootstrap&logoColor=7952B3) used as the front-end CSS framework for modern responsiveness and pre-built components.
-- [Jest](https://jestjs.io) used for automated JavaScript testing.
 - [Django](https://www.djangoproject.com) used as the Python framework for the site.
 - [PostgreSQL](https://www.postgresql.org) used as the relational database management.
 - [Neon](https://neon.tech/) used to host the PostgreSQL database.